Showing posts with label Hilliard. Show all posts

 Scott, 1956

-The first of Nova Scotian's books to be set in Ontario, this one concerns four women brought together by the imminent death of their father, once a successful rumrunner.
+The first of the Nova Scotian's books to be set in Ontario, this one concerns four women brought together by the imminent death of their father, once a successful rumrunner.
 It's about them, not him.

 Miranda